RealDrGaming/Heartify/README.md

 # Heartify
-This is the repository to my dating site that I am developing as my SoftUni Web Project.
+I was developing this dating website as my SoftUni Web (Asp.Net) Project.
+It passed, I got 100 points / 100, now I'm continuing to better the project.